 Fees paid to the Board during the financial year totalled 3.1 MSEK, in accordance with the resolution by the AGM.
 Of the fees paid, 0.6 MSEK pertained to remuneration for work on the Board's Remuneration and Audit Committees.
 Of the Board's total fee, 0.8 MSEK was paid to the Chairman of the Board.
-In 2014, the Board decided on a consultant's fee for Edgar Rosenberger's company Retail Brand Services for work performed on behalf of the company associated with the establishment in Germany, an area in which Edgar Rosenberger possesses extensive experience and expertise.
-The consultant's fee amounting to 0.6 MSEK was paid in accordance with the opportunities stipulated in the guidelines for remuneration of senior executives, to deviate from these guidelines where warranted by specific reasons.
 No fee is paid to Board members who are employees of the company.
 No remuneration is paid to members of the Nomination Committee.

-The company's CEO received pay totalling 9.1 MSEK during the financial year, of which 2.6 MSEK was in the form of variable remuneration (STI refer to Note 6).
-Variable remuneration of 1.3 MSEK pertaining to an expensed but not definitive portion of long-term incentive programmes (LTI 2012, LTI 2013 and LTI 2014) was calculated for the CEO.
-In spring 2014, the total remuneration of senior executives in relation to the market was reviewed, with the support of external advisors.

-The outcome of this review was that the fixed remuneration for the CEO was adjusted.
-Remuneration to the other nine senior executives totalled 21.5 MSEK, of which 5.6 MSEK was in the form of variable remuneration.
-Variable remuneration pertaining to the expensed but not definite portion of the long-term incentive programmes was calculated at 2.7 MSEK.
-All of Senior Management receive the additional benefit of a company car.
-The 2014 Annual General Meeting decided on guidelines for remuneration to senior management pertaining to the 2014/15 financial year.
+The company's CEO received pay totalling 8.5 MSEK during the financial year, of which 2.0 MSEK was in the form of variable remuneration (STI refer to Note 6).
+Variable remuneration of 1.2 MSEK pertaining to an expensed but not definitive portion of long-term incentive programs (LTI 2013, LTI 2014 and LTI 2015) was calculated for the CEO.
+Remuneration to the other nine senior executives totalled 20.6 MSEK, of which 4.0 MSEK was in the form of variable remuneration.
+Variable remuneration pertaining to the expensed but not definite portion of the long-term incentive programs was calculated at 3.0 MSEK.
+All ten of senior management receive the additional benefit of a company car.
+The 2015 AGM decided on guidelines for remuneration to senior management pertaining to the 2015/16 financial year.